 Like any health issue, hearing loss can lead to drastic changes in our quality of life.
 It’s stressful, challenging, and downright debilitating.
 The increased stress from needing to ask folks to speak up, repeat what they’ve said, or start over again can make us feel lethargic and apathetic.
-The need for hearing aids when watching television or even just stepping out for groceries can be frustrating, not to mention costly, too.
+The need for hearing aids when watching television or even just stepping out for groceries can be frustrating, too, not to mention costly.
 Let’s take a look at five things we can do to improve ourselves when dealing with hearing loss.

-Yoga and Tai Chi
+Yoga And Tai Chi

 You can attend a class and get direct tips from qualified instructors.
-Alternatively, you can look up exercise routines on YouTube.
-The modern information era has given us plenty of cheaper ways to discover new lifestyles.
+Alternatively, you can look up exercise routines on YouTube; the modern information era has given us plenty of cheaper ways to discover new lifestyles.

-Painting and Photography
+Painting And Photography